Softmax Policy Gradient Methods Can Take Exponential Time to Converge: Introduction

 \paragraph{Other policy parameterizations.} In addition to softmax parameterization, several other policy parameterization schemes have also been investigated in the context of policy optimization and reinforcement learning at large.
 For example, \citet{agarwal2019optimality,zhang2020variational,lan2021policy, zhan2021policy} studied the convergence of projected PG methods and policy mirror descent with direct parameterization, \citet{asadi2017alternative} introduced the so-called mallow parameterization, while \citet{mei2020escaping} studied the escort parameterization.
 Part of these parameterizations were proposed in response to the ineffectiveness of softmax parameterization observed in practice.

 \paragraph{Lower bounds.} Establishing information-theoretic or algorithmic-specific lower bounds on the statistical and computational complexities of RL algorithms --- often achieved by constructing hard MDP instances --- plays an instrumental role in understanding the bottlenecks of RL algorithms.
-To give a few examples, \citet{azar2013minimax} established an information-theoretic lower bound on the sample complexity of learning the optimal policy in a generative model, whereas \citet{khamaru2020temporal,pananjady2020instance} developed instance-dependent lower bounds for policy evaluation.
+To give a few examples, \citet{azar2013minimax,domingues2021episodic,li2022settling,yan2022model} developed information-theoretic lower bounds on the sample complexity of RL under multiple sampling mechanisms (e.g., sampling with a generative model, online RL, and offline/batch RL), \citet{li2021q} established an algorithm-dependent lower bound on the sample complexity of Q-learning, whereas \citet{khamaru2020temporal,pananjady2020instance} developed instance-dependent lower bounds for policy evaluation.
 Additionally, \citet{agarwal2019optimality} constructed a chain-like MDP whose value function under direct parameterization might contain very flat saddle points under a certain initial state distribution, highlighting the role of distribution mismatch coefficients in policy optimization.
 Finally, exponential-time convergence of gradient descent has been observed in other nonconvex problems as well (e.g., \citet{du2017gradient}) despite its asymptotic convergence \citep{lee2016gradient}, although the context and analysis therein are drastically different from what happens in RL settings.